Actions

 Improved terminal access in VS Code using ctrl-~ then cmd-j.
 This enabled faster switching between the editor and the terminal with greater ergonomics.

-Oct 25, 2025 — Managing port conflicts, how to handle multiple local servers?
+Oct 25, 2025 — Port conflicts, manage multiple local servers

 Learned the lsof and kill commands for port management, gaining better control over running processes and port conflicts.
 I typically run a minimum of 2 or 3 local servers.
 One for my personal website that enables real-time rendering of the doc as I am writing, one for my electron-microscopy website for adding new features, and one for another server like Jupyter or Marimo notebook.
 Often, when you shut down the application with ctrl-c, the port remains occupied.
 Hence, I use the terminal shortcuts when I build it to ensure the ports are freed up and run the server.